 Since ICHOM Standard Sets are publicly available and do not require a license, it is difficult to track precisely.
-However, we know of approximately 50 institutions and 14 registries currently implementing or measuring at least one ICHOM Standard Set.
-Over 120 more have expressed interest and hope to begin implementing soon.
+However, we know of approximately 650 institutions and 13 registries currently implementing or measuring at least one ICHOM Standard Set across 32 countries.

 An ICHOM Implementation Community is a group of value-oriented institutions that are moving through the implementation process together for a given medical condition.
 These groups of like-minded institutions, brought together by ICHOM, support each other by discussing best practices, key challenges, and lessons learned.
 An example is the Cleft Lip and Palate Community, in which ten organisations representing eight countries are collaborating to implement the complete Standard Set.

 ICHOM is currently working on a mechanism for connecting institutions that are measuring Standard Sets at their institutions, as communication and knowledge sharing are key factors to individual and international success.
 While this mechanism is under development, please contact us at email@example.com if you would like to be connected with other measuring partners.